GlebProkopovich/glebprokopovich/README.md

 <h3 align="center">Frontend developer from Belarus located in Tbilisi</h3>

 - 🔭 I’m currently open to work <br/>
 - 🤔 I'm highly interested in creating modern and aesthetically pleasing interfaces, but I'm also open to learning new technologies.
-If you have any opportunities or suggestions, please feel free to reach out to me. <br/>
+If you have any opportunities or suggestions, please feel free to reach out to me <br/>
-- 🌱 I’m currently learning: Angular and English 😄 <br/>
+- 🌱 I’m currently learning: Angular and English <br/>
 - 📫 How to reach me: <a href="https://t.me/glebprokopovich" target="_blank">Telegram</a> or <a href="https://www.linkedin.com/in/gprokopovich/" target="_blank">LinkedIn</a>

 ## My tech stack